monicazhu/final_project/README.md

-#Final project organization and GitHub repository
+#Final project

-> Organize the code for me final project and create a GitHub repository
+> Descriptions of the repository and instructions to build the image and report

 ------------------------------------------------------------------------